pluk-css/xamarin-forms-docs/nativecontrols/ios/chart/axes/custom.md

 <img src="../../images/chart-custom-axis001.png"/>

 TKChartAxis can have a custom render that you would use for drawing an axis completery by your taste.
-For the porpouse a new custom Axis should be created that derives from TKChartAxisRender and it's method <code>renderForChart</code> should be overriten:
+For the purpose a new custom Axis should be created that derives from TKChartAxisRender and it's method <code>renderForChart</code> should be overriten:

 <snippet id='chart-custom-axis-render'/>
 <snippet id='chart-custom-axis-render-swift'/>